Inicio Autores Publicado por Mimi Pollack

 Walking El Camino Real

 In Spain, there is a famous pilgrimage/walk, called El Camino de Santiago de Compostela, a 450 mile walk.
 Many people have that walk on their bucket list.
-Here in , Maggie Espinosa has completed her own version of that peregrination by walking the 800 mile El Camino Real, up the coast.
+Here in , Maggie Espinosa has completed her own version of that peregrination by walking the 800 mile El Camino Real, up the California coast.

 Espinosa was inspired by an article in Westway’s magazine about Ron Briery, a retired music teacher from Oregon, and decided to do the walk herself.
 She started at the Mission in San Diego and ended at the Mission in Sonoma.
 She walked to all 21 California Missions and 550 bells.